Daphniphyllum majus: Description

-Daphniphyllum majus grow from 2m to 10m tall.
+Daphniphyllum majus grow from tall.
 Its grayish-brown branchlets are stout and densely covered in lenticels.
 The leaf blade is green when dry, glaucous below, oblong-elliptic or obovate-oblong in shape, (16-)20-37 × 7-14 cm, apex acuminate, reticulate veins are prominent on both surfaces.
 Along with some others species of the genus, D. majus has loosely arranged conical to round palisade cells in its leaves.
 The species also has small (20 microns) irregular epidermal guard cells on the adaxial ("top") side of the leaf and bigger (24 microns) dome-shaped epidermal/guard cells on the abaxial side along with leaf stomata that are hemiparacytic (traits only shared with D. calycinum).
-The calyx is persistent, 2-3mm in size.
-The fruit 10-15 mm, not glaucous, loosely arranged.
+The calyx is persistent, 2–3mm in size.
+The fruit 10–15 mm, not glaucous, loosely arranged.
 The plant flowers in China in March and April, fruiting from October to December.

-Var. pierrei is a tall shrub, growing 1 to 6m tall.
+Var. pierrei is a tall shrub, growing tall.